eliashovdenes/Machine-Learning-Custom-Decision-Trees-and-Random-Forests/README.md

 ## Introduction
 This project implements custom decision tree and random forest classifiers from scratch, comparing them with scikit-learn's implementations.
 We tested our models on wine and coffee datasets, focusing on classifier performance and hyperparameter tuning.

+This was a school project for [Inf264t]((https://www4.uib.no/emner/INF264)) course.

 ## Report Highlights